Forget the chocolates and the flowers. They're both just temporary gifts, and they've both been done.

 If there's one thing Colorado has down, it's ability to make you feel like you're on top of the world.
 Cañon City is home to the Royal Gorge Bridge, the world's highest suspension bridge, above the Arkansas River.
 Share a kiss at nearly 1,000 feet above the waters below.
 When constructed in the '20s, this bridge was considered one of the most astonishing wonders of Colorado, and it still is today.

 Even if heights aren't your thing, the park surrounding the Royal Gorge is full of interesting sites to see, including the WaterClock, one of only three time-keepers of its kind in the world.
 It counts time via water in buckets.
+If you believe you love will last forever, count your buckets (and blessings) at Canon City's famous WaterClock.

 Stay in a romantic cabin in Estes Park.
 This small mountain town is full of cabins to choose from, whether you want luxury or isolation or riverside or part of a small community.

-For the ultimate mountain indulgence, stay at the Della Terra Mountain Chateau, where rooms include private balconies with hot tubs.
+For the ultimate alpine indulgence, stay at the Della Terra Mountain Chateau, where rooms include private balconies with hot tubs.
 Guests can use the spa with a sauna or sit by the stone fireplace — and waterfall.
 The suites come with walk-through jetted showers, and all of the grounds are beautifully inspired by nature.

 The chateau itself is secluded and romantic, perched at the Fall River entrance to the Rocky Mountain National Park.
 It's easily one of the most romantic getaways in Colorado.

 Estes Park itself offers an adorable, old-timey downtown that always seems to be bustling with wildlife.
+Keep your eyes open for deer, elk, mountain goats and more, depending on the time of year.